EFM140™ Electrochemical Frequency Modulation

 Electrochemical Frequency Modulation (EFM) software is a powerful non-destructive method for measuring the corrosion rate.
 It is an ideal and inexpensive companion to DC105 DC corrosion techniques software.
 It was developed at the University of Leuven in Belgium with support from the Electric Power Research Institute.

 EFM is a harmonic technique that relies on the non-linear nature of the corrosion reaction to extract information about the corrosion rate and the Tafel constants.
 Two sinusoidal voltage waveforms are summed and applied to a corrosion sample.
 The resultant current response is recorded.
-The data is further transformed from the time domain into the frequency domain where the frequency response is analyzed to yield corrosion rate information.
+The data are further transformed from the time domain into the frequency domain where the frequency response is analyzed to yield corrosion rate information.

 The EFM140 operates within the Gamry Framework, and is available for use within the Sequence Wizard.
 The technique is also compatible with the ECM8 multiplexer.